uwspstar/FullStack/Linq/readme.md

 }

-Instead we have to call it as shown below. string result = StringHelper.ChangeFirstLetterCase(strName);
+// Instead we have to call it as shown below. string result = StringHelper.ChangeFirstLetterCase(strName);

-Convert ChangeFirstLetterCase() method to an extension method string result = strName.ChangeFirstLetterCase();
+// Convert ChangeFirstLetterCase() method to an extension method string result = strName.ChangeFirstLetterCase();

+/*
 To convert ChangeFirstLetterCase() method to an extension method, make the following 2 changes
 1. Make StringHelper static class
-2. The type the method extends should be passed as a first parameter with this keyword preceeding it.
+2. The type the method extends should be passed as a first parameter with this keyword preceding it.
+*/

 public static class StringHelper
 {